v3g42/async-mcp/README.md

-# Model Context Protocol (MCP)
+# Async MCP
-Minimalistic Async Rust Implementation Of Model Context Protocol(MCP).
-This extends `sync` implementation of [mcp-sdk](https://github.com/AntigmaLabs/mcp-sdk) to `async` and implements additional transports required for our use.
-As this ended up changing the code significantly releasing it as a different crate.
+A minimalistic async Rust implementation of the Model Context Protocol (MCP).
+This library extends the synchronous implementation from [mcp-sdk](https://github.com/AntigmaLabs/mcp-sdk) to support async operations and implements additional transports.
+Due to significant code changes, it is released as a separate crate.

 [![Crates.io](https://img.shields.io/crates/v/async-mcp)](https://crates.io/crates/async-mcp)

-MCP protocol defined by Anthropic: [MCP](https://github.com/modelcontextprotocol)

-| Note: Still early in development.
+> **Note**: This project is still early in development.

+## Overview
+This is an implementation of the [Model Context Protocol](https://github.com/modelcontextprotocol) defined by Anthropic.

-### Features
+## Features

-Supported Transports
+### Supported Transports
-- SSE
+- Server-Sent Events (SSE)
-- Stdio
+- Standard IO (Stdio)
-- InMemory
+- In-Memory Channel

-## Examples
+## Usage Examples

-Refer to [pinpong](./examples/pingpong/) for a full working example.
+### Server Implementation

-### Building a Server with Stdio Transport
+#### Using Stdio Transport
 ```rust
 let server = Server::builder(StdioTransport)
     .capabilities(ServerCapabilities {